symfony/symfony-docs/configuration/environment_variables.rst

             ]
         ]);

-You can also give the ``env()`` parameters a default value: the default value will be used whenever the corresponding environment variable is *not* found:
+You can also give the ``env()`` parameters a default value, which will be used whenever the corresponding environment variable is *not* found:

 .. configuration-block::